Have you accumulated more than one pension throughout your working life? Are you now thinking “Should I consolidate my pensions?”

 Better performing funds

-It’s difficult to keep track of fund performance with multiple pension pots.
+It’s difficult to keep track of fund performance when you have several pensions.

 Many people move their pensions because their existing pension funds are under performing.
 They want a plan that offers more fund choice with better returns.
 One that will increase their retirement savings.
 Existing funds are often out of line with your current attitude to risk and views on investments.

-We can help you choose the right funds and make sure than any new plan is tailored to your individual needs.
+We can help you choose the right funds and make sure than any new plan is tailored to your individual circumstances.

 It’s not easy to check the fees you’re paying to multiple pension pots.